Automatic Signboard Detection and Localization in Densely Populated Developing Cities: Materials and Methods

 \item \textbf{Figure \ref{fig:stp6-7}} shows step 6 and 7.
 At this phase, we generate maximum width $(W_{max})$ and maximum height $(H_{max})$ from width ($W$) and height ($H$) list of Step 1.
 Then, we calculate additional Anchor Ratio by dividing $W_{max}$ by $H_{max}$ and pick $H_{max}$ as additional Anchor Scale.
-This step is necessary for handling the cases of large signboards, as K-Mean faces challenging issues while clustering large valued outlier data points of the dataset \cite{locallearning}.
+This step is necessary for handling the cases of large signboards, as K-Means clustering faces challenging issues while clustering large valued outlier data points of the dataset \cite{locallearning}.
+So, if we choose $K=3$, ultimately we end up generating total 4 anchor ratios and 4 anchor boxes.

 \item Finally, we get $K+1$ number of Anchor Ratios (AR) and Anchor Scales (AS) by including the maximum ratio and the maximum scale, respectively. \textbf{Figure \ref{fig:aras}} shows the proposal box sizes and shapes generated from ARAS algorithm. \end{enumerate}